You May Also Like

 Certification in myofascial release therapy is available through myofascial massage and bodywork schools.
 Typically, myofascial release training counts toward continuing education credits for massage, physical and occupational therapists, as well as other natural healing occupations that benefit from using integrative therapies like myofascial release in practice.

-According to the U.S. Bureau of Labor Statistics’ (BLS) current Occupational Outlook Handbook, employment of massage therapists in general will grow at a rate of 22% through 2028, which is much faster than average.
+According to the U.S. Bureau of Labor Statistics’ (BLS) current Occupational Outlook Handbook, employment of massage therapists in general will grow at a much faster than average rate: 20% through 2031.
 The public’s ongoing interest in natural healing alternatives and its continued acknowledgment of the benefits of massage are some of the main reasons behind the anticipated growth in massage therapy jobs over the coming decade.

 Myofascial Release Salary

-According to the BLS, the median national average salary for massage therapists is $41,420.
-Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
+According to the BLS, salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
+Take a look at massage salaries by state below.

 Is a Myofascial Release Career Right for You?